kimingi318/kimingi318/README.md

 - 👋 Hi, I’m @kimingi318
-- 👀 I’m interested in machine learning,ai development and interface design and development
+- 👀 I’m interested in machine learning,AI development and interface design and development
 - 🌱 I’m currently learning python ,machine learning ,ui/ux design and web development
-- 💞️ I’m looking to collaborate on ai development ,os development,web design and development
+- 💞️ I’m looking to collaborate on AI development ,OS development,web design and development
-- 📫 How to reach me through kimingitech in insta,facebook and twitter.Whatsapp through tel : +254705168033
+- 📫 How to reach me: through kimingitech in insta,facebook and twitter.Whatsapp through tel : +254705168033
 - 😄 Pronouns: k~i~m~i~n~g~iTech
 - ⚡ Fun fact: Did you know?
 The term "bug" in software development actually has its origins in a real insect!
 In 1947, computer scientist Grace Hopper and her team found a moth causing a malfunction in the Mark II computer at Harvard University.